DIN-Foundation/bcs-ntnu-2021/report/02-development-process.md

 ### 2.3.x Playground mini-projects

 Before implementing the DID-CLI, a lot of experimentation had to be done.
 This was done to learn, and iterate on smaller projects, before beginning on the big one.
-Most of the projects in the playground-folder are useless, but they were very important for the learning, solving a big new problem in smaller pieces first.
+Most of the projects in the playground-folder are useless, but they served an important role as learning exercises.

 *Screenshot of the Playground folder on Github.
 See: https://github.com/DIN-Foundation/bcs-ntnu-2021/tree/main/playground*